 And finally, readers, we get to the Raison D’Etre of this list.
 Pokemon Light Platinum is, without a shadow of a doubt, the best Pokemon ROM Hack I’ve ever played.

 In this game, you get to meet all the iconic characters associated with the franchise, including Ash Ketchum, Professors Oak and Birch, Ash’s Pikachu, Red and Blue.

 In this game, your mission is simple: Stop Team Steam (not an inspired name, I admit) from capturing Arceus so they can rule the world.

 As well as that, you have to catch over 500 Pokemon, including all the legendary Pokemon (up to Gen 5), and beat the Pokemon Leagues in two areas.

 Following that, your final challenge awaits: Become the best pokemon trainer in the world, by beating all the champions from previous games, and finally Ash Ketchum himself, through the Pokemon World Championships.

-If the other ROM hacks on this list were chocolate bars, to follow this extended metaphor, then Pokemon Light Platinum is Willy Wonka’s Chocolate Factory.
+If tNS BELOW TO SHARE !he other ROM hacks on this list were chocolate bars, to follow this extended metaphor, then Pokemon Light Platinum is Willy Wonka’s Chocolate Factory.

 And that’s the list?
 Did you agree with me?
-If not, pay me a wee visit at Power Up Coffee in Paisley, Scotland, or throw me some abuse on Twitter (@TopRopeDavey).
+If not, pay me a wee visit at Power Up Zone in Paisley, Scotland, or throw me some abuse on Twitter (@TopRopeDavey).